processity/dreamhouse-audicity/TUTORIAL.md

 7. Click **Save**.
 8. It can take a moment for tracking to be enabled (as well as other configurations).
 The configuration UI will show a warning icon until changes have been deployed successfully.

 Audicity is now enabled.
-Time to setup an object to track.
+Next you'll setup tracking on the first object.

-**Note**: No changes are committed to the Audicity configuration unless explicitly saved.
-Be certain to commit any changes by clicking **Save** before leaving the Audicity Configuration tab.
+> _**Note**: No changes are committed to the Audicity configuration unless explicitly saved.
+Be certain to commit any changes by clicking **Save** before leaving the Audicity Configuration tab._

 ### Enable the First Traced Object

-To pilot Audicity the Dreamhouse Team will first roll out tracking on the Property Object.
-Let’s jump right in.
+To try out Audicity the Dreamhouse team will first roll out tracking on the Property Object.

 1. You should already be in the **Audicity Configuration** tab.
 But if not, use the App Launcher to go to the **Audicity** app, and click **Audicity Configuration**.
 2. The **Object Configuration** list should be empty.
 Click **Add Object**.